dataflake/dataflake.docbuilder/docs/usage.rst

   output will be shown as well.

-* ``--index-template=<PATH>``: This optional parameter contains a filesystem path to a folder containing a `Sphinx` configuration and templates/static files.
+* ``--index-template=<PATH>``: This optional parameter contains a filesystem path to a folder containing a `Sphinx` configuration (a ``conf.py`` file) and templates/static files.
 If you provide such a path :mod:`dataflake.docbuilder` will use it to build additional content for the ``output-directory`` folder and auto-generate an index file.
   Please note: This folder must not contain an ``index.rst`` document, as the index file will be auto-generated during the documentation build process.
 You can optionally provide a template named